rdhadda/QuizKombat/README.md

 - I used [w3Schools](https://www.w3schools.com/howto/howto_js_accordion.asp) on how to create an accordion.

-- I also used [w3Schools](https://www.w3schools.com/jsref/prop_win_localstorage.asp) on how to store the player's score in local storage in order to see it on a different html page.
+- I also used [w3Schools](https://www.w3schools.com/jsref/prop_win_localstorage.asp) on how to store the player's score in local storage to see it on a different html page.

-- [Stackoverflow](https://stackoverflow.com/questions/442384/jumping-to-a-new-html-page-with-javascript) helped me to figure out how to direct to another html page.
+- [Stackoverflow](https://stackoverflow.com/questions/442384/jumping-to-a-new-html-page-with-javascript) helped me to solve how to direct to another html page.

 - [CSS-TRICKS](https://css-tricks.com/how-to-create-neon-text-with-css/) helped me to produce the neon effect text and buttons.